©2020 William A. Lasher

 “The teeth.
 The aqua wolf has bigger teeth and a larger, more evolved jaw structure.”

-“Do you think we could capture one alive without killing it?” said Moonblade.
+“Do you think we could capture one alive without having to kill it?” said Delone.

 “It’s possible.
 It would be a dangerous undertaking, but certainly within the realm of possibility.”